phil31/NerdEKO-Gamma/README.md

 particulary attention : NEVER power up the board with the Vcore enable without proper heatsink (this will immediatly kill the ASICs !)

+#### License
+This hardware design is licensed under the TAPR Open Hardware License – Non-Commercial (OHL-NC).
+You are free to use, modify, and distribute for **non-commercial purposes**.

+**Commercial use requires explicit written permission from the copyright holder.**
+See the [LICENSE](LICENSE) file for details.

 #### Inspired by
 [Bitaxe](https://github.com/skot/bitaxe)
 [NerdAxe](https://github.com/BitMaker-hub)